Assyrian conquest of Elam

-The Assyrian conquest of Elam refers to the conquest of Elam in western Persia by the Neo-Assyrian Empire (911 BC-609 BC).
-The Elamite lands were finally ravaged beyond repair in 639 BC.
+The conquest of Elam by the Neo-Assyrian Empire took place between 655 and 639 BC.

 Background

 Clashes between the Elamites and the Assyrians had been ongoing for many years prior to 721 BC, the first recorded conflict between Elamites and Assyrians.
 For many centuries before that, the Elamites had made it a habit of intervening in Babylonian politics.
 Naturally this would have placed them in conflict with the Assyrians, who saw Babylon as within their sphere of influence.
 In 721 BC, the Babylonians rebelled against Assyria and Elamite forces attempted to aid Babylon in her revolt.
 Following this event, the Assyrians and Elamites clashed on numerous occasions; at the Tigris in 717 BC, along the Elamite coast as part of an amphibious invasion in 694 BC, at the province of Der and again at the River Diyala in 693 BC (this may have been the same battle).
 For the most part, these battles were bloody and inconclusive.
 However, the Assyrians were able to obtain the upper hand for the most part, demonstrated by the failure of the Elamites to extend their power beyond the boundaries of Mesopotamia.